yvetteyyuan/fetch-data-modeling/README.md

 # Fetch Data Modeling

-This repo contains scripts and queries to build data models for Fetch Rewards and perform analytics.
+This repo contains scripts and queries to build data models for Fetch Rewards (a consumer shopping rewards App) and perform analytics.
 The project involves transforming unstructured JSON data into a structured relational data model, generating queries to answer business questions, and capturing data quality issues.

 ## Requirements and Deliverables